 Watching and notifications

-You automatically get added as a watcher of a pull request when you perform an action related to the pull request, such as adding a comment.
-You can manually add yourself as a watcher by clicking the Watch button on the pull request screen.
+You automatically get added as a watcher of a pull request when you are added to the pull request as a reviewer, or when you perform an action related to the pull request (such as adding a comment):

 |Action||You are added as a watcher|